 Generally, we cover drugs filled at an out-of-network pharmacy only when you are not able to use a network pharmacy.
 To help you, we have network pharmacies outside of our service area where you can get your prescriptions filled as a member of our plan.
+Please check first with Member Services to see if there is a network pharmacy nearby.
+You will most likely be required to pay the difference between what you pay for the drug at the out-of-network pharmacy and the cost that we would cover at an in-network pharmacy.

-If you cannot use a network pharmacy, here are the circumstances when we would cover prescriptions filled at an out-of-network pharmacy:
+Here are the circumstances when we would cover prescriptions filled at an out-of-network pharmacy:

-- The Prescription is for a medical emergency or urgent care. - You are unable to get a covered drug in a time of need because there are no 24-hour network pharmacies within a reasonable driving distance. - The prescription is for a drug that is out of stock at an accessible network retail or mail order pharmacy (including high-cost and unique drugs). - If you are evacuated or otherwise displaced from your home because of a federal disaster or other public health emergency declaration. - If you have a covered vaccine administered in your doctor's office.
+- The Prescription is for a medical emergency or urgent care. - You are unable to get a covered drug in a time of need because there are no 24hour network pharmacies within a reasonable driving distance. - The prescription is for a drug that is out of stock at an accessible network retail or mail order pharmacy (including high-cost and unique drugs). - If you are evacuated or otherwise displaced from your home because of a federal disaster or other public health emergency declaration. - If you have a covered vaccine administered in your doctor's office.
 See Chapter 4, Section 8 for more information about vaccines.

 In these situations, please check first with Member Services to see if there is a network pharmacy nearby.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)
-You may be required to pay the difference between what you pay for the drug at the out-of-network pharmacy and the cost that we would cover at an in-network pharmacy.
+You may be required to pay the difference between what you pay for the drug at the pharmacy and the cost that we would cover at an in-network pharmacy.